-Discovering Miami in 1 day is impossible, but here you’ll find the best activities to experience the entire Miami- and South beach vibe in 1 day.
+Discovering Miami in 1 day is impossible, but here you’ll find the best Miami itinerary to experience the entire Miami- and South beach vibe in 1 day.

 ** Disclaimer: This post contains affiliate links.
 That means we can receive a commission if you buy something that we really recommend.
 There are no extra costs you and it supports our blog.
 Thank you. **